 Usage of CBD as a Jiu-Jitsu Pain Reliever

 Though visually, kickboxing or Muay Thai can seem more tiring than BJJ, most people who have trained both will tell you that the latter arts can sometimes be even more tiring and painful.
 The explosiveness of the former arts is nowhere to be seen in BJJ, but the constant pressure, mental battle, rolling, turning joints and stretching limbs and muscles can tire anybody out in 5 minutes.

 This is where CBD comes into the picture.
 It is best to ingest it in oil or edible form since smoking it (since there are nearly pure CBD-strains to smoke) has been linked to various forms of cancer.
+Consider using a form of CBD edibles for your pain, like CBD gummies.
 However, even if that is the method you choose, after ingesting it, your pain and discomfort should subside quite rapidly, and you should feel calm and relaxed.